philosucker/Text_Holdem/README.md

-# Text_Holdem
+# Texture_Holdem

-## : Description: A text-based application for playing Texas Holdem
+## Description:
+- An application that allows multiplayer play using an artificial intelligence agent while maintaining the realistic feel of an actual hold'em game.
+---
 ### Project Objectives
 1. Develop a Texas Holdem game application that supports multiplayer with online.
 2. Train AI agents capable of playing Texas Holdem and integrate them into the application.